hotohoto/python-example-project/README.md

-# An opinionated example python project
+# An opinionated example project in Python

 ## Features